 We pay these fees as upfront fees when the financial service is provided or the financial product is issued, or periodically as ongoing fees.

 We are regulated by the Australian Prudential Regulation Authority (APRA) and have professional indemnity insurance arrangements in place to help provide cover for claims that relate to the financial services we provide.
 As an APRA regulated entity, we are exempt from the compensation requirements in the Corporations Act 2001.

 Lodging a complaint

-We’re always trying to improve our customers’ banking experience, but we know things don’t always go the way they should.
+We’re always trying to improve our customers’ experience, but we know things don’t always go the way they should.
 Your feedback about the services you receive from us and our products can help us understand and address issues we otherwise might not know about.
 Our brochure titled ‘All feedback is good feedback: let’s talk’ includes more information and is available from any NAB branch.

 Help us to help you

 There are two ways to talk to us.